CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 ## General
 - \[x] Attack speed now acts as a hard cooldown
 - \[x] Weapons attack faster than before
+  - \[x] Different tool materials have different attack speeds
+    - \[x] Wood, Stone, and Iron have the same attack speed
+    - \[x] Diamond is slightly slower than Wood, Stone, and Iron
+    - \[x] Netherite is slightly slower than Diamond
+    - \[x] Gold is much faster than Wood, Stone, and Iron
 - \[x] Undid the additional cooldown on missed attacks Mojang added in 1.8 which soft-capped CPS to 10
 - \[x] Item cooldown now affects attacking as well as right click
 - \[x] Players, Projectiles, and Magic ignore invulnerability ticks